Barrow-wight: Lord of the Rings narrative

-Evil spirits were sent to the Barrow-downs by the Witch-king of Angmar to prevent the restoration of the destroyed Dúnedain kingdom of Cardolan, one of three remnants of the Dunedain Kingdom of Arnor.
+Evil spirits were sent to the Barrow-downs by the Witch-king of Angmar to prevent the restoration of the destroyed Dúnedain kingdom of Cardolan, one of three remnants of the Dúnedain Kingdom of Arnor.
 They animated the dead bones of the Dúnedain, as well as older bones of Edain from the First Age, which still were buried there.

 After leaving Tom Bombadil, Frodo Baggins and company are trapped in the Barrow-downs, and nearly killed by a barrow-wight:

 Frodo manages to resist the wight's spell; looking about, he sees the other hobbits dressed in grave-goods, in thin white clothes with gold circlets and chains, swords and shields around them, and a sword lying across their necks.
 He seizes a small sword and cuts off the wight's hand.
 When the wight extinguishes the dim light in the cavern, Frodo calls for Tom Bombadil, who expels the wight from the barrow, rescues the hobbits, and recovers the wight's treasure-hoard, which included ancient Númenórean swords.
 Frodo sees the separated hand continuing to wriggle by itself.

 The cairn was that of the last prince of Cardolan; Merry's exclamation on waking from his trance confirms this, as he names Carn Dûm, capital of the Witch-Kingdom of Angmar, continually at war with the Númenórean realms (and as Bombadil later explains):

 Bombadil arms the hobbits from the barrow-wight's hoard with what become known as barrow-blades:

 When, much later, Pippin offers his service to the Steward of Gondor, Denethor, the old man examines his sword and asks "Whence came this? ...
 Many, many years lie on it.
 Surely this is a blade wrought by our own kindred in the North in the deep past?"

-Significance
+Analysis

 The Tolkien scholar Tom Shippey comments that it is a "great moment" when Merry awakens in the barrow from the wight's spell and "remembers only a death not his own".
 He observes that Merry has taken on the warrior's personality, not that of the wight, since Tom recalls the dead with affection.
 That leaves, Shippey writes, the question of who or what the wight was as a mystery.
 The deathly-white robes, the writhing hand, the hobbits arrayed for death, give the thrill of fantasy, but this is given solidity by being tied into a wider history which is at least hinted at.

-The literature scholar Patrick Callahan notes that the whole Bombadil episode seems disconnected from the rest of the story, but that the barrow-wight story resembles the final fight in Beowulf, when the king, now old, goes out to do battle with the barrow-dragon.
+The scholar of literature Patrick Callahan notes that the whole Bombadil episode seems disconnected from the rest of the story, but that the barrow-wight story resembles the final fight in Beowulf, when the king, now old, goes out to do battle with the barrow-dragon.
 He dies, but the funeral-barrow's treasure is recovered and the curse on it is broken, just as with the barrow-wight's.
 Callahan observes, too, that the barrow-wight belongs to "the class of revenants, or 'walking dead'", as in the Grettis saga which Tolkien knew.